hrjheng/Analysis-JpsiGamma/Miscellaneous/SidebandFit-Study/README.md

 <img src="Fig/rootForum_22635_extended.png" alt="drawing" width="399" height="338"/><img src="Fig/rootForum_22635_nonextended.png" alt="drawing" width="399" height="338"/>

 So based on the above studies, as long as one gives proper initial values for fit parameters, an unbinned maximum likelihood fit in sideband regions is doable.
-Macro `fitExclude_RooFitUnbinnedFit` performs such fit.
+Macro `fitExclude_RooFitUnbinnedFit.C` performs such fit.
 The values of the parameters are taken from the results of binned fit.

 (One thing that is a bit annoying is the initial values of the parameters, which is hard to find proper ones.
 Apart from using values from binned fit, one may need to re-parametrize the Bernstein polynomial, or even use other kinds of function.)